top of page

 I believe every animal deserves the best care, and I am committed to combining science, compassion, and expertise to make a meaningful difference in their lives.

-Veterinary physiotherapy is covered by most pet insurance companies, making it an accessible and effective option for your dog’s health.
+Veterinary physiotherapy is covered by most pet insurance policies, making it an accessible and effective way to support your dog’s health.

 At Organic Dog Physio, we work closely with veterinarians to help treat and manage a wide range of conditions.
-If you’re interested in physiotherapy for your dog, speak to your vet about a referral to us
+If you’re considering physiotherapy for your dog, speak to your vet about arranging a referral.

 Common Conditions We Treat

-We support dogs recovering from injuries, surgeries, and chronic conditions, including:
+We support dogs recovering from injuries, surgeries, and chronic or degenerative issues, including:

 What We Offer